 Visceral manipulation may be used by osteopaths to treat musculo- skeletal problems where there is no obvious restriction in the joint.
 For example a person may present with knee pain and still have good knee movement.
 Consideration of visceral relationships may prove useful in this case as restriction in the descending colon, or the kidney can affect neurovascular structures to the lower leg, that irritate the large hip flexor muscles causing pain in the knee capsule.
 Gentle articulation of the organ and fascial attachments can bring relief from pain.

-Osteopaths use gentle listening skills with the hand to locate areas of tension in the viscera and fascial system.
+As part of this approach Osteopaths use precise listening with the hands to locate specific areas of primary tension in the viscera and fascial system.

-Visceral manipulation may improve motility of the organs, and secretion of fluids improving functions such as digestion and may help conditions such as reflux, pelvic pain and headaches.
+Visceral manipulation may improve mobility between organs and inherent motility of the organs, and may improve digestive function and help conditions such as reflux, pelvic pain and headaches.